Project

 Actions #9

-Updated by Corey Osman over 8 years ago
+Updated by Corey Osman about 9 years ago

 I switched the default driver in rubyipmi from auto to lan20 because there were more people having issues with the auto detection mechanism which works ok but not great.
 However, now that the default is swtiched to lan20 everyone with really ancient hardware is forced to specify lan15.
 I didn't think this was a big issue, because of the huge amount of security flaws with IPMI 1.0 and IPMI1.5 that nobody would ever run it in production.
 But a few people run this old hardware in their home labs.
 As a stop gap we could add a setting called default_ipmi_driver to the bmc smart proxy and use that setting whenever one is not specified in the options hash.
 Folks with older hardware would at least be able to get by until this ticket is completed.